tlietz/collaborlist/README.md

 - [ ] Export lists as text file
 - [ ] Search for lists and list items
 - [ ] Email options such as notifying upon list changing
+- [ ] Invites with expiry time
+- [ ] Invites with limited number of uses